Ary-x86/esp32-humidity-sensor-LoRaWan/src/firmware_lorawan_1.1_TTN/README.md

 1. In the TTN console, go to your device's page.
 2. Click on **Payload formatters** in the left menu, then **Uplink**.
 3. Select **Custom Javascript formatter**.
-4. Delete the default code and paste the entire contents of the **`src/firmware_ttn_otaa/TTN_Payload_Formatter.js`** file from this repository.
+4. Delete the default code and paste the entire contents of the **`src/firmware_lorawan_1.1_TTN/TTN_Payload_Formatter.js`** file from this repository.
 5. Save the changes.

 After these steps, your device will join the network, and you will see decoded moisture readings in the "Live data" tab on the TTN console.
-From there, you can use TTN's integrations to forward the data to Datacake or AWS.
+From there, you can use TTN's integrations to forward the data to Datacake.
+This can be done bt simply following the steps on Datacake's platform.